juansjimenez/juansjimenez/README.md

 ### I am...

-- 🌱 Currently learning about `DeFi`, `Web3` and `Solidity`
+- 🌱 Currently learning about `DeFi`, `Web3` and `Solidity`.

-- 💥 Passionate about Crypto, DeFi, Fintech, Innovation, Space Exploration and Music
+- 💥 Passionate about Web3, DeFi, Fintech, Innovation, Space Exploration and Music.

-- 📖 Currently reading: How to win friends and influence people by Dale Carnegie
+- 📖 Currently reading: How to win friends and influence people by Dale Carnegie.

 - ⚡ Fun fact: I beatbox!